billtubbs/led-display-project/README.md

-# display1593
+# Led Display Project

 Driver code and other documentation for an irregular 1593-LED light display screen.

 **Construction of irregular LED display**